- Why you need a holster?

 A carry handgun should be the best gun you will "actually carry".
 Of course, you can stick in pants your firearm to go to the corner store, or to go running or whatever, but in our humble opinion, it is reckless and dangerous to carry a pocket rocket in such a way, and we strongly discouraged it.
 For that job, you'll need the best holster for Glock 43 that allows you to wear your ordinary pants and one that also will work with your lifestyle and budget.

-By some researches, handguns are rarely used successfully in self-defense with the main reasons for that being an insufficient practice and inadequate holsters.
+By some researches, handguns are rarely used successfully in self-defense with the main reasons for that being an insufficient practice and inadequate holster.
 Assuming that you belong to an army of Glock fans, and you have already added to your carry gun list a subcompact Glock 43, the next step would be to take a class for concealed carry and find a good holster.

 But let me first introduce you with one of the best carry guns on the planet - Glock 43.